 The CCME Certification Examination consists of 75 knowledge questions which are randomly selected from a bank of questions based on prerequisite course content (CMFF, CCO, and CCPA).
 There may also be questions related to database analysis.
 Candidates may use their notes and course material during the CCME Certification Examination.

 What happens if I do not pass the CCME?

-Candidates receive a single attempt at the practical skills assessment.
+Candidates receive an attempt at the practical skills assessment.
 If a candidate does not pass the practical skills assessment, they may not proceed to the proctored CCME Certification Examination and must meet all qualifications prior to reapplying for the CCME Process.
-Reapplication includes an additional payment of the CCME process fee of $389 USD.
+Reapplication includes an additional full payment of the CCME process fee.

 If a candidate does not pass their first attempt at the CCME Certification Examination, they may opt to take a second (and final) attempt by following the policies and timelines listed below.
 A candidate’s work or personal schedule is not an acceptable excuse for missing the stated time limits.

 - Candidates who fail to pass their first attempt at the CCME Certification Examination will receive specific links and instructions to schedule and pay for their second (and final) attempt with a third-party proctoring service.

 - The second (and final) attempt shall take place only after a 30-day waiting period after the initial CCME Certification Examination failure.
 There is no waiver available for this waiting period.

 - The second (and final) attempt shall take place no more than 30-days after the initial 30-day waiting period.
 There is no waiver available for this waiting period.

 - If a candidate does not pass their second (and final) attempt at the CCME Certification Examination, the attempt at achieving CCME certification terminates.
 To attempt the CCME again, the candidate must meet all qualifications prior to reapplying and repeating the entire CCME Process.
-Reapplication includes an additional payment of the CCME process fee of $389 USD.
+Reapplication includes an additional payment of the CCME process fee.

 What is the passing score?